pentandra/spec/README.md

 >
 > Kimura Kyũho, _Kenjutsu Fushigi Hen_, 1768

-The specifications, vocabularies, ontologies, and examples in this repository are designed to enrich our abilities to share knowledge, opinion, and experience in our collective quest for greater light and understanding.

 These specifications are not intended to stand alone, isolated and independent, but to be refined over time through use in web applications and open research systems and platforms.
+We use them in the software we are creating, and we hope they will be used by others as well.
 They are designed for practical, everyday use.

 ## Vocabularies & Goals